sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 Where both "domainprefix" and "name" MUST each be either an NR-LDH label or a U-label as defined by {{RFC5890}}, and "name" also MUST be a unique name within the namespace defined by the "domainprefix".
 Use of a prefix in this way allows for a name to be used in the private use range.
 This is consistent with the guidance in {{BCP178}}.

-{: #iana-review-guidelines}
+{: #iana-review-criteria}
-### Expert Review Guidelines
+### Expert Review Criteria

-Designated experts MUST ensure that new registration requests meet the following additional guidelines:
+Designated experts MUST ensure that new registration requests meet the following additional criteria:

 - The requesting specification MUST provide a clear semantic definition for the new entry.
 This definition MUST clearly differentiate the requested entry from other previously registered entries.
 - The requesting specification MUST describe the intended use of the entry, including any co-constraints that exist between the use of the entry's index value or name, and other values defined within the SWID/CoSWID model.